matthewtwarren/keeper/README.md

 # Keeper

-A small macOS app for processing shots from my Fujifilm camera.
+A simple macOS app for processing photos from my Fuji camera.

 Open a folder, scroll through each photo with a QuickLook preview; tag favourite photos with a colour that appears in Finder; and flag photos for deletion.
 Photos can also be rotated and compared side-by-side.